 I would like to discuss today a beautiful theorem of Grothendieck concerning differential equations.
 It was mentioned by Yves André in a wonderful talk at IHÉS in March 2016 and Hélène Esnault kindly explained its proof to me during a nice walk in the Bavarian Alps last April...
 The statement is as follows:

-Let indeed $(E,\nabla)$ be a vector bundle with an integrable connection on $X$ and let us show that it is trivial, namely, that there exist $n$ global sections $e_1,\dots,e_n$ of $E$ which are horizontal ($\nabla e_i=0$) and form a basis of $E$ at each point.
+Let indeed be a vector bundle with an integrable connection on and let us show that it is trivial, namely, that there exist global sections of which are horizontal () and form a basis of at each point.

-Considering the associated analytic picture, we get a vector bundle $(E^{\mathrm{an}},\nabla)$ with an integrable connection on the analytic manifold $X(\mathbf C)$.
-Let $x\in X(\mathbf C)$.
-By the theory of linear differential equations, this furnishes a representation $\rho$ of the topological fundamental group $\pi_1(X(\mathbf C),x)$ in the fiber $E_x$ of the vector bundle $E$ at the point $x$.
-Saying that $(E^{\mathrm{an}},\nabla)$ is trivial on $X(\mathbf C)$ means that this representation $\rho$ is trivial, which seems to be a triviality since $X$ is simply connected.
+Considering the associated analytic picture, we get a vector bundle with an integrable connection on the analytic manifold .
+Let .
+By the theory of linear differential equations, this furnishes a representation of the topological fundamental group in the fiber of the vector bundle at the point .
+Saying that is trivial on means that this representation is trivial, which seems to be a triviality since is simply connected.

-However, in this statement, simple connectedness means in the sense of algebraic geometry, namely that $X$ has no non-trivial finite étale covering.
-And this is why the theorem can be surprising, for this hypothesis does not imply that $\pi_1(X(\mathbf C),x))$ is trivial, only that is has no non-trivial finite quotient.
+However, in this statement, simple connectedness means in the sense of algebraic geometry, namely that has no non-trivial finite étale covering.
+And this is why the theorem can be surprising, for this hypothesis does not imply that is trivial, only that is has no non-trivial finite quotient.
 This is Grothendieck's version of Riemann's existence theorem, proved in SGA 1.

-Proposition (Malčev, 1940). — Let $G$ be a finitely generated subgroup of $\mathrm{GL}(n,\mathbf C)$.
-Then $G$ is residually finite: for every finite subset $T$ of $G$ not containing $\{\mathrm I_n\}$, there exists a finite group $K$ and a morphism $f\colon G\to K$ such that $T\cap \operatorname{Ker}(f)=\varnothing$.
+Proposition (Malčev, 1940). — Let be a finitely generated subgroup of .
+Then is residually finite: for every finite subset of not containing , there exists a finite group and a morphism such that .

-Consequently, the image of $\rho$ is residually finite.
-If it were non-trivial, there would exist a non-trivial finite quotient $K$ of $\operatorname{im}(\rho)$, hence a non-trivial finite quotient of $\pi_1(X(\mathbf C),x)$, which, as we have seen, is impossible.
-Consequently, the image of $\rho$ is trivial and $(E^{\mathrm{an}},\nabla)$ is trivial.
+Consequently, the image of is residually finite.
+If it were non-trivial, there would exist a non-trivial finite quotient of , hence a non-trivial finite quotient of , which, as we have seen, is impossible.
+Consequently, the image of is trivial and is trivial.

-In other words, there exists a basis $(e_1,\dots,e_n)$ of horizontal sections of $E^{\mathrm{an}}$.
-By Serre's GAGA theorem, $e_1,\dots,e_n$ are in fact algebraic, ie, induced by actual global sections of $E$ on $X$.
-By construction, they are horizontal and form a basis of $E$ at each point.
+In other words, there exists a basis of horizontal sections of .
+By Serre's GAGA theorem, are in fact algebraic, ie, induced by actual global sections of on .
+By construction, they are horizontal and form a basis of at each point.
 Q.E.D.

 It now remains to explain the proof of the proposition.
-Let $S$ be a finite symmetric generating subset of $G$ containing $T$, not containing $\mathrm I_n$, and let $R$ be the subring of $\mathbf C$ generated by the entries of the elements of $S$ and their inverses.
-It is a non-zero finitely generated $\mathbf Z$-algebra; the elements of $S$ are contained in $\mathrm {GL}(n,R)$, hence $G$ is a subgroup of $\mathrm{GL}(n,R)$.
-Let $\mathfrak m$ be a maximal ideal of $R$ and let $k$ be its residue field; the point of the story is that this field $k$ is finite (I'll explain why in a minute.)
-Then the reduction map $R\to k$ induces a morphism of groups $\mathrm{GL}(n,R)\to \mathrm {GL}(n,k)$, hence a morphism $G\to \mathrm{GL}(n,k)$.
-By construction, a non-zero entry of an element of $S$ is invertible in $R$ hence is mapped to a non-zero element in $k$.
-Consequently, $S$ is disjoint from the kernel of $f$, as was to be shown.
+Let be a finite symmetric generating subset of containing , not containing , and let be the subring of generated by the entries of the elements of and their inverses.
+It is a non-zero finitely generated -algebra; the elements of are contained in , hence is a subgroup of .
+Let be a maximal ideal of and let be its residue field; the point of the story is that this field is finite (I'll explain why in a minute.)
+Then the reduction map induces a morphism of groups , hence a morphism .
+By construction, a non-zero entry of an element of is invertible in hence is mapped to a non-zero element in .
+Consequently, is disjoint from the kernel of , as was to be shown.

-Proof of the lemma. — This could be summarized by saying that $\mathbf Z$ is a Jacobson ring: if $A$ is a Jacobson ring, then every finitely generated $A$-algebra $K$ which is a field is finite over $A$; in particular, $K$ is a finite extension of a quotient field of $A$.
-In the case $A=\mathbf Z$, the quotient fields of $\mathbf Z$ are the finite fields $\mathbf F_p$, so that $K$ is a finite extension of a finite field, hence is a finite field.
+Proof of the lemma. — This could be summarized by saying that is a Jacobson ring: if is a Jacobson ring, then every finitely generated -algebra which is a field is finite over ; in particular, is a finite extension of a quotient field of .
+In the case , the quotient fields of are the finite fields , so that is a finite extension of a finite field, hence is a finite field.
 Let us however explain the argument.
-Let $K$ be the field $R/\mathfrak m$; let us replace $\mathbf Z$ by its quotient $A=\mathbf Z/P$, where $P$ is the kernel of the map $\mathbf Z\to R/\mathfrak m$.
-There are two cases: either $P=(0)$ and $A=\mathbf Z$, or $P=(p)$, for some prime number $p$, and $A$ is the finite field $\mathbf F_p$;
+Let be the field ; let us replace by its quotient , where is the kernel of the map .
+There are two cases: either and , or , for some prime number , and is the finite field ;

 we will eventually see that the first case cannot happen.

-If $P=(p)$, then $A=\mathbf F_p$, hence $k=\mathbf F_p$ as well, and $K$ is a finite extension of $\mathbf F_p$, hence is a finite field.
+If , then , hence as well, and is a finite extension of , hence is a finite field.

-Remarks. — 1) The theorem does not hold if $X$ is not proper.
-For example, the affine line $\mathbf A^1_{\mathbf C}$ is simply connected, both algebraically and topologically, but the trivial line bundle $E=\mathscr O_X\cdot e$ endowed with the connection defined by $\nabla (e)=e$ is not trivial.
-It is analytically trivial though, but its horizontal analytic sections are of the form $\lambda \exp(z) e$, for $\lambda\in\mathbf C$, and except for $\lambda=0$, none of them are algebraic.
+Remarks. — 1) The theorem does not hold if is not proper.
+For example, the affine line is simply connected, both algebraically and topologically, but the trivial line bundle endowed with the connection defined by is not trivial.
+It is analytically trivial though, but its horizontal analytic sections are of the form , for , and except for , none of them are algebraic.

 However, the theorem holds if one assumes moreover that the connection has regular singularities at infinity.